 4) Transmission Allocation profile set to the maximum amount of energy that can be delivered on the transaction.

 WM1.
 Each NRE will have evidence its RFIs met the criteria required in WR1.
-Evidence may include, but is not limited to, production of a capacity type e-Tag showing its status as having been implemented, in accordance with WR1.
+Evidence may include, but is not limited to, production of a Capacity e-Tag showing its status as having been implemented, in accordance with WR1.

 WR2.
-Each Source Balancing Authority and Sink Balancing Authority shall account for capacity reserves by using the difference between the Current Level profile and the lower of either the transmission allocation profile or the reliability limit profile.
+Each Source Balancing Authority and Sink Balancing Authority shall account for capacity reserves by using the difference between the Current Level profile and the lower of either the Transmission Allocation profile or the reliability limit profile.

 WM2.
 Each Source Balancing Authority and Sink Balancing Authority will have evidence that it accounted for reserves in the manner required in WR2.
-Evidence may include, but is not limited to, production of a capacity type e-Tag, impacting reserve accounting, showing its status as having been implemented, in accordance with WR2.
+Evidence may include, but is not limited to, production of a Capacity e-Tag, impacting reserve accounting, showing its status as having been implemented, in accordance with WR2.

 WR3.
-Each Sink Balancing Authority shall activate capacity reserves through the NRE (Tag Author) submitting a WECC capacity e-Tag, Market Level profile adjustment request with either a default start time ramp duration of zero or with a start time ramp duration that is agreed upon by all parties.
+Each Sink Balancing Authority shall activate capacity reserves through the NRE (Tag Author) submitting a WECC Capacity e-Tag, Market Level profile adjustment request with either a default start time ramp duration of zero or with a start time ramp duration that is agreed upon by all parties.

 WM3.
 Each Sink Balancing Authority will have evidence that it activated capacity reserves using the prescribed method in WR3.
 Evidence may include, but is not limited to, production of an e-Tag adjustment indicating the activation of capacity reserves, the status of which shows the e-Tag has been implemented, in accordance with WR3.

 WR4.
-Each Sink Balancing Authority shall activate capacity reserves through the NRE (Tag Author) submitting a WECC capacity e-Tag, Market Level profile adjustment request with a start time no more than 10 minutes prior to the submittal time.
+Each Sink Balancing Authority shall activate capacity reserves through the NRE (Tag Author) submitting a WECC Capacity e-Tag, Market Level profile adjustment request with a start time no more than 10 minutes prior to the submittal time.

 WM4.
 Each Sink Balancing Authority will have evidence that, when activating capacity reserves, the WR4 criteria was used.
 Evidence may include, but is not limited to, production of the e-Tag reflecting activation of capacity reserves no more than 10 minutes prior to the submittal time, in accordance with WR4.

 WR5.
-Each Source Balancing Authority and Sink Balancing Authority shall approve all WECC capacity e-Tag(s), Market-Level-only profile adjustment requests unless the adjustment exceeds the Transmission Allocation profile.
+Each Source Balancing Authority and Sink Balancing Authority shall approve all WECC Capacity e-Tag(s), Market-Level-only profile adjustment requests unless the adjustment exceeds the Transmission Allocation profile.

 WM5.
-Each Source and each Sink Balancing Authority will have evidence that it approved its WECC capacity e-Tag(s), Market-Level-only profile adjustment requests, as required in WR5.
+Each Source and each Sink Balancing Authority will have evidence that it approved its WECC Capacity e-Tag(s), Market-Level-only profile adjustment requests, as required in WR5.
 Evidence may include, but is not limited to, production of an e-Tag showing the e-Tag was approved and implemented, in accordance with WR5.

 Version History